UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rebeca.chiorean/index.md

 ## Hardware
 The MPU6050 Accelerometer and Gyroscope sensor takes the wand movement input.
 When the pushbutton is pressed, our PicoW takes the provided input and understands the nature of the movement.
 The direction of the movement is then sent to the SSD1360 display that prints it.
 The PicoW also sends the movement information to another PicoW connected to it by wifi.
 The second PicoW is the one connected to smart devices and will interact with them.<br />

-The **pushbutton** singnals the start of the data reading process from the MPU6050 sensor.
-It uses a simple GPIO connection as it follows:<br />
+The **pushbutton** signals the start of the data reading process from the MPU6050 sensor.
+It uses a simple GPIO connection, as follows:<br />
   - **not pressed** -> GP20 is HIGH
   - **pressed** -> GP20 is LOW
 It is connected using a pull-up resistor(of 10kΩ) between the input pin and Vcc to keep the voltage HIGH when the button is not pressed.<br />

 The **MPU6050** sends data to the first PicoW.
-It uses a I2C connection as it follows:<br />
+It uses a I2C connection as follows:<br />
   - **SDA** -> GP0
   - **SCL** -> GP1
 The data sent is then interpretetd by our PicoW with the help of our ML Edge Impulse model.
 [Edge Impulse Model](https://studio.edgeimpulse.com/studio/395280).<br />

 The **SSD1306** shows the direction of our movement after it has been interpreted by our PicoW.
-It uses I2C connection as it follows:<br />
+It uses I2C connection as follows:<br />
   - **SDA** -> GP2
   - **SCL** -> GP3